VahidGh/mathjslab/CONTRIBUTING.md

 All notable changes to this project will be documented in [CHANGES.md](https://github.com/sergiolindau/mathjslab/blob/main/CHANGES.md) file.

+Please consider contributing to the [MathJSLab Calculator](https://github.com/sergiolindau/mathjslab-calculator) project, which is the standard use case of the [MathJSLab](https://github.com/sergiolindau/mathjslab).
+See the [Work fronts](#work-fronts) section in the [CONTRIBUTING.md](https://github.com/sergiolindau/mathjslab/blob/main/CONTRIBUTING.md) file for each project to see which project your contribution fits into.

 This project has an ISBN assigned to it.
 Whenever significant changes are made to the project, or new contributing authors are added, a new ISBN will be assigned to the project.
 Therefore, the project must continue to be